iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___13.9/report.md

 > This app won't let me download at all I have a Samsung A20E.<br> :date: __2021-02-24 13:22:40__

 > Wow, OK, so the developer response to reviews that calls out a forced square crop on the licence says "take a photo of your licence and the table it is sitting on, so you can crop a combination of the license and the background it to a square".
 See Richard M's review below as an example.
 Yet the photo of the AED allows for any size and shape crop.
 So the developers have figured out how to allow an any size crop for selecting one photo, but don't want to apply that to another?
 I'm betting that the reason I can't save my AED location is because the app doesn't just select a photo, it selects and forces a crop, and in cropping it, it probably loses the location data that is in the Exif information that I have confirmed is embedded in the original photo.<br> :date: __2021-02-18 07:00:49__

-> Had so much Grief with this app.
-Had no alerts for so long is forgot it was installed.
-My circumstances changed so needed to edit what I was able to help with, app wouldn't allow this.
-Regrettably had to uninstall.<br> :date: __2021-02-16 10:54:55__

-> My brother's android go mobile "incompatible" with this software Guess that's the price of volunteering So that's one person wishing to volunteer but excluded from doing so by this gatekeeper..<br> :date: __2021-02-15 19:22:38__